-Samuel Clemens, known to most of us by his pseudonym Mark Twain, was born in Hannibal, Missouri on November 30, 1835, shortly after Halley’s Comet had made its regular but rare pass by the Earth.
+Samuel Clemens, known to most of us by his pseudonym Mark Twain, was born in Florida, Missouri (but grew up after the age of four in Hannibal) on November 30, 1835, shortly after Halley’s Comet had made its regular but rare pass by the Earth.
 The 26-year-old Abraham Lincoln – an amateur astronomy buff who two years earlier had marveled at the Leonid meteor showers – may very well have been gazing at the skies when Mark Twain came into this world.
 At that age Lincoln lived in New Salem, Illinois, just a stone’s throw across the Mississippi River from Hannibal.
 In 1859, Lincoln rode the Hannibal and St. Joseph Railroad to give a speech in Council Bluffs, Iowa.
 The railroad just happened to be formed in the office of Mark Twain’s father thirteen years before.

 Lincoln floated flatboats down the Mississippi River to New Orleans as a young adult, then took steamboats back upriver.
 He often piloted steamboats around shoals near his New Salem home.
 Mark Twain had worked on steamboats on the river for much of his younger years, first as a deckhand and then as a pilot.
 Being a riverboat pilot gave him his pen name; “mark twain” is “the leadsman’s cry for a measured river depth of two fathoms (12 feet), which was safe water for a steamboat.”
 In 1883 Twain even titled his memoir, Life on the Mississippi.
 As we have already seen, Lincoln’s time traveling on and piloting steamboats eventually inspired his patent for lifting boats over shoals and obstructions on the river.